verhas/repl/README.md

 * reads commands from a startup file and executes them automatically
 * provides fluent API to configure the commands of the application using the REPL library

+# JavaDoc

+For reference the JavaDoc is available at https://verhas.github.io/repl/apidocs/

 # Getting started

 To start using the library you have to create a simple `public static void main()` that initializes the